• ❄️ New: Refrigerated shipping available!

 What is the difference between THCa and THC?

-Can THCa make you high?
+Does THCa get you high?

 What is decarboxylation?